 For instance, you could be sick and resting, but you tell your partner you aren’t to prevent them from worrying.
 White lies have trivial consequences, and people always prefer using them because they find them harmless.

-A similar case could be when the wife tells the husband she enjoyed his meal because she knows there will be no consequences to it. .
+A similar case could be when the wife tells the husband she enjoyed his meal because she knows there will be no consequences.

-Byrant broke down gray lies into two categories: The ambiguous gray lies and the justifiable gray lies.
+Let’s break down grey lies into two categories: Ambiguous and justifiable grey lies.

-Let’s face it, as humans we are prone to mistakes over and over and we use these lie types unknowingly to cover our asses.
-The question is, which of the three types of lies and their consequences are you and your partner comfortable living with?
+Let’s face it, as humans, we are prone to mistakes and use these lie types unknowingly to cover our asses.
+The question is, which of the three types of lies and consequences are you and your partner comfortable living with?

 Think about it as you navigate your honest relationship journey.